lukejagodzinski/meteor-astronomy-behaviors/README.md

 });
 ```

 As you can see in the example above we have two functions.
-The first one "init" is called on the behavior initialization.
+The first one "oninitbehavior" is called on the behavior initialization.
 When developer defines class schema and adds given behavior to the schema definition, he/she can also pass some options.
-Those options are passed as a first argument of the "init" method.
+Those options are passed as a first argument of the "oninitbehavior" method.

-The second function is "initSchema".
-It's called in the context of the class schema.
-In the "timestamp" behavior we add some methods and fields to the schema.
+The second function is "oninitclass".
+It's called in the context of the module and the first and only argument is class object.
+In the "timestamp" behavior we add some methods and fields to the class in this method.

 ## Contribution